jkmnt/vscode-python-fstring-dsl/README.md

 <!-- like the Python's `typing.cast()` -->

-This function may be noop.
+This function may be a noop.
 Or it could do something useful, e.g. trimming whitespaces or logging.

 ```python
 def html(s: str):